almamedia/kivi-wordpress/README.md

 If using WP admin, follow these steps:

 1. Get new version from Github as zip file.
-2. Go to WP admin plugins page, and disable Kivi plugin.
-3. From the same page, delete Kivi plugin.
-4. Add Kivi as new plugin by uploading the zip file.
+2. Add Kivi as new plugin by uploading the zip file.
-5. Activate Kivi plugin.
+3. Wordpress will ask about updating current plugin ( if using same branch )
-6. Ready.
+4. Ready.
 Settings and items are kept in database.

+If you are updating to different branch, disable old version first.
+Settings are kept and shared between plugin instances.

 ## Wordpress Core updates
 1. Disable Kivi plugin.